Bira/octopus-carnival/projects.md

   reading the Dark Sun Campaign Setting, and I decided to do a parallel reading of the Creature Catalog.

+## Let's Play!

+In which I play games and tell you about it.

+- [Let's Play Hell's Rebels!][12]: A solo campaign, using GURPS.

 ## Ready-to-Play Characters

 - [Pathfinder Iconics in Dungeon Fantasy][2]: A group of Pathfinder's Iconics